Coupling-energy driven pumping through quantum dots: Role of coherences: Scheme 1: coupling/decoupling induced pumping

 \subsection{Improved efficiency in generic pumping}

 In the slow--pumping regime ($t_1,\,t_2 \rightarrow \infty$), described in Section \ref{sec:slowpumping}, the coherence between the QD and the bath to which it is momentarily coupled has reached its stationary limit, and the coherence with the other bath has fully decayed.
 In the present section, we study the more complicated situation that the step durations $t_1$ and $t_2$ are kept finite, for which the time dependence of the coherence becomes important.
+For the calculations we use the exact solution introduced in Appendix \ref{sec: nonhermitianOperatorAppendix}.

 Strong non--Markovian effects such as oscillations of the QD occupation may appear \footnote{In general, oscillations can occur in Markovian systems, but for a single QD, oscillations in the occupation can be directly linked to information back--flow and thus to non-Markovian effects \cite{breuerFoundationsMeasuresQuantum2012}.}.
 As one result, one may achieve an improved energy efficiency $\eta_\text{pump}$ for pumping.